 When this happens, we pick her up and put her down in a towel.
 Then we carefully wrap her up in the towel, leaving only her face sticking out of the front.
 Voilà, beardie burrito!

 Bacardi loves this, and she’s not the only one.
 Lots of bearded dragons enjoy this treatment.
 Many of them, Bacardi included, will totally relax and close their eyes.
 It’s not long after that that many of them drift off to sleep.

 We don’t know if they feel extra safe and secure that way or if it has something to do with the feeling of being enclosed like that.
 Whatever it is, bearded dragons seem to love it.
 Google “beardie burrito,” and you’ll see plenty of YouTube videos with folks showing you how much their bearded dragon likes it.

 Speaking of your bearded dragon feeling safe and secure, one of the places they should feel most safe and secure is in their hide.

-In the wild, almost every natural predator from dingos to birds of prey attack bearded dragons from above.
+In the wild, almost every natural predator, from dingos to birds of prey, attacks bearded dragons from above.
 This is one of the reasons you will regularly see your beardie looking up.
 They are trying to make sure they don’t get eaten!